swift-extras/swift-extras-base64/README.md

 ## Alternatives

 As of today (2019-12-10) the author is only aware of two alternatives that both offer only encoding.
-Only one of those is a real library.

 - [SwiftyBase64](https://github.com/drichardson/SwiftyBase64)
 - [NIOWebSocket - Base64](https://github.com/apple/swift-nio/blob/master/Sources/NIOWebSocket/Base64.swift)